another-ai/stable_cascade_easy/README.md

 1. ```git pull```(if error: ```git stash``` and after ```git pull```)
 2. ```.\venv\Scripts\activate```
 3. ```pip install -r requirements.txt```

-# Contrast:
-- Possibility to change the final image contrast, value from 0.5 to 1.5, no change with value 1(best results from 0.95 to 1.05)

 # Code(without gradio):
 ```bash